Thomas Ravenel: 2014 campaign for U.S. Senate

-On Monday, July 14, 2014, Thomas Ravenel submitted more than 17,000 signatures, officially placing him on the ballot as an independent candidate against incumbent Senator Lindsey Graham.
+On Monday, July 14, 2014, Thomas Ravenel submitted more than 17,000 signatures, officially placing him on the ballot as an independent candidate against incumbent senator Lindsey Graham.
 He finished in third place, garnering 3.9% of the vote.

+2026 gubernatorial campaign

+On February 7, 2025, Ravenel announced on X that he would run for governor of South Carolina in 2026, seeking to succeed term-limited governor Henry McMaster.
+He later told The Hill that he would run as a Republican in the election.
+Ravenel suspended his campaign four days after announcing his candidacy, saying that he needed to focus on his family.

 Personal life

 Ravenel and his ex-girlfriend, Kathryn Calhoun Dennis, have two children, a girl and a boy.
-His third child, a son, was born on June 29, 2020 with ex-girlfriend Heather Mascoe.
+His third child, a son, was born in 2020, with an ex-girlfriend.

 Assault and battery allegations

 In April 2018, Ashley Perkins, a Florida-based real estate agent, claimed that Ravenel sexually battered her mother, Debbie Holloway Perkins, after meeting him on the dating app Tinder in December 2015.
 Perkins claims her mother later told her that Ravenel "stuck his penis in her face" and held her arms back while sticking his fingers inside her vagina and anus.
 Perkins said she did not witness the battery, but that her mother seemed "very withdrawn" and finally confided in her.
 According to Perkins, her mother is unable to publicly discuss the case due to a non-disclosure agreement negotiated by attorney Gloria Allred as part of an alleged $200,000 settlement with Ravenel.
 However, Perkins, who claims to be a witness to the mediation process between her mother and Ravenel, was not bound to such an agreement and therefore able to publicly disclose the details of the case.

 Richard P. Terbrusch, Ravenel's attorney, denied Perkins' allegations, stating that his "client enjoys a certain degree of fame and unfortunately has become—unfairly—a target for an individual who has, in my opinion, dubious motivations."
-Bravo and Southern Charm production company, Haymaker, announced on May 4, 2018 that it was taking the "allegations very seriously" and launching its own investigation into their validity.
+Bravo and Southern Charm production company, Haymaker, announced on May 4, 2018, that it was taking the "allegations very seriously" and launching its own investigation into their validity.